CodeForAfrica/StoryLab-HuffingtonPostZA/README.md

 ### Analytics

-For all shorthand stories included, the following analytics trackers should be added after update in the `index.html` file.
+After updating, all shorthand stories should add the following analytics trackers in the `index.html` file.

 ```
   <!-- HuffPost.ZA Trackers -->